Wandering dogs and cats

 Cat nuisance

-Whilst cats make wonderful companions for many people, not everybody enjoys their company.
-Under the Domestic Animals Act 1994, cats must not trespass on private property without permission.
-Residents may trap unwanted cats found on their properties.
+Cats make wonderful companions for many people, but not everybody enjoys their company.
+Under the Domestic Animals Act 1994, cats must not trespass on private property without permission, at any time.
+Residents may also trap unwanted cats found on their properties.

-- Cause unwanted noise and disturbance by mating and fighting with other cats and also leading to dogs barking
+- causing unwanted noise and disturbance by mating and fighting with other cats and also leading to dogs barking

 What to do If you have an unwanted visiting cat